 Physical requirements - Must be able to fit comfortably in the aircraft seat and safety harness.
+Small passengers (20-30kg) can use a booster seat.
 Maximum passenger weight allowable - approx. 100KG

 Requirements

 The candidate must be a temporary or subscribing member of Recreational Aviation Australia.